spike7638/TankSensor/README.md

 * "Preferences", to handle our persistent data
 * "ArduinoJson", to handle decoding data transferred from the web
 * "Button2", to handle the limit-setting buttons
-* xx "OTA", to handle over-the-air programming, so that the system can be updated via Bluetooth, hence without a physical reconnection to a laptop or other device with the Arduino programming environment
+* "OTA", to handle over-the-air programming, so that the system can be updated over wireless, hence without a physical reconnection to a laptop or other device with the Arduino programming environment.
+OTA is only allowed when the touch-sensor is active (i.e., you have to hold it down to initiate and complete the update), providing a small level of security
 * "AsyncWebFS", a web-server that uses a file system implemented in the flash memory of the ESP32, and handles web data asynchronously
 * xx "mDNS", a system for providing DNS information (the stuff your computer uses to figure out that google.com really means IP address 27.82.18.1 [which I just made up].
 This lets us give our device a network name like "fuelTank1.local" which a nearby device can connect to and read the current fullness of the fuel Tank
 * "TFT_eSPI", a graphics library for the TFT display